 Our lives are busy.
 It’s easy to get sidetracked while reading or overwhelmed by doorstop-sized novels.
 Sometimes, it’s nice to just sit down and read a quick story all the way through.

-The best part is: most (if not all) of these can be read online for free!
+The best part is: most (if not all) of these classic short stories are in the public domain and can be read online for free!
 What could be better than that?

 1. The Lottery by Shirley Jackson